Marco Goecke: Reception

-In 2017 Goecke won the Gouden Zwaan for most impressive dance production for Midhight Raga, and the Danza & Danza award for best choreography for Nijinsky.
+In 2017 Goecke won the Gouden Zwaan for most impressive dance production for Midnight Raga, and the Danza & Danza award for best choreography for Nijinski.
 In 2022 he won the Deutscher Tanzpreis, sharing the award with Christoph Winkler.
 The jury said his work was extraordinary, that he had created an "unmistakable signature", and that he had contributed to the development of modern dance.

 The New York Times called him "renowned" and said that as of 2023 he had for more than a decade been "a star" in European ballet.
 In Thin Skin, the 2016 documentary, he was called "one of the world's leading choreographers".

 Personal life

 The 2016 documentary Thin Skin said that 'outside of the rehearsal room, Goecke is difficult, demanding and self-centered.
 He is preoccupied with a feeling of "otherness," and suffers from panic attacks that cast a shadow on his life and work'.
-Goecke is known for wearing sunglasses at all times and has explained that he is constantly being observed and wears the glasses to protect himself.
+Goecke is known for wearing sunglasses at most times and has explained that he is constantly being observed and wears the glasses to protect himself.